jdevfullstack/github-pages-tutorial/README.md

 <https://jdevfullstack-projects.github.io/breakout-game/>

 ## Blogging Vs Vlogging
 Just an added section in here since we are dealing with Markdown and GitHub Pages.
 Do you think it's still worth writing ?

-To my surprise, blogging is not dead.
-I simply had that conclusion realizing
-YouTube is a very successful platform.
+We might think blogging is already dead, with all these video-based platforms like YouTube and now TikTok.
+There are even dedicated sites for posting images alone.

+If we compare how popular blogging was in the past versus today, let's also consider that it was the main platform back then before the advent of different social media platforms.

+Now, choices are diverse, so it might seem to be a dead platform.
+But as you can see, text-based sites are still very strong today.
-But written content is still not dead and it will continue to be relevant.
+Digital written content is still popular, even printed books.

-I just realized that blogging is not dead because not all the contents can be done through video presentations.
-Others should be written.

-Say, other tutorials are best done through video presentations just like bodybuilding demonstrations but tutorials in tech, particularly just like the full documentation of computer languages, are best done through text.
-Imagine if you will be doing all those through video presentations, first, that is not practical, second it will take a lot of space and that will be problematic for poor connection.
-And third, it is best done through writing because the content is too complex there are several subheadings.

-So, if you will be using GitHub Pages to create written tutorials, you have the full advantage of GitHub Pages versus all those blogging sites.
+Written content is mostly associated with high-quality, in-depth content.
+In short, it has its own place in the diverse world of media consumption.

 ## Useful Links
 For further details, it is best to visit GitHub Pages